IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpc_default_security_group.html.markdown

 ~> **NOTE:** This is an advanced resource with special caveats.
 Please read this document in its entirety before using this resource.
 The `ibm_is_vpc_default_security_group` resource behaves differently from normal resources.
 Terraform does not _create_ this resource but instead attempts to "adopt" it into management.

 Every VPC has a default security group that can be managed but not destroyed.
 When Terraform first adopts a default security group, it **immediately removes all defined rules**.
 It then proceeds to create any rules specified in the configuration.
 This step is required so that only the rules specified in the configuration exist in the default security group.
+This resource treats its inline rules as absolute; only the rules defined inline are created, and any additions/removals external to this resource will result in diff shown.

 For more information, about VPC, see [getting started with Virtual Private Cloud](https://cloud.ibm.com/docs/vpc?topic=vpc-getting-started).
 For more information, about updating default security group, see [updating a VPC's default security group rules](https://cloud.ibm.com/docs/vpc?topic=vpc-updating-the-default-security-group&interface=ui).